ironclock/Interactive-Lab-Hub/Lab 5/README.md

 * This can be as simple as the boat detector showen in a previous lecture from Nikolas Matelaro.
 * Try out different interaction outputs and inputs.

 **\*\*\*Describe and detail the interaction, as well as your experimentation here.\*\*\***

+**
+**Ideation**
+1. E-cig/Vape recognizer - this model would recognize gestures that people who e-cig inconspicuously make
+2. Calorie counter - this model would look at a food item and tell the user whether it's a healthy option or not
+3. Watering the "Plants" - this model would recognize whether a plant needs to be watered according to leaf health and would spray the plant with water accordingly

 ### Part C
 ### Test the interaction prototype